efoncubierta/cloudspec-site/content/en/docs/Getting Started/running.md

 Please refer to the [member path](../../syntax/member-path) and [predicates](../../syntax/predicates) documentation for how to address resource properties and supported predicates.

-Finally, it's time to run your plan.
+Finally, it's time to run your module.
 The best way to do it is via the Docker container provider.
 It has everything you need to run CloudSpec.
 Alternatively, you can build CloudSpec yourself (see the [development](../../development) documentation).
-Save your plan in a `specs/myplan.csplan` file and run the following command.

 ```
 export AWS_ACCESS_KEY_ID=***
 export AWS_SECRET_ACCESS_KEY=***
 export AWS_REGION=eu-west-1
-docker run -v "./specs:/specs" -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_REGION efoncubierta/cloudspec run -p specs/my.csplan
+docker run -v "/my_module:/my_module" -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_REGION efoncubierta/cloudspec run -p my_module
 ```

 If you are running the docker container in AWS with a dedicated IAM role attached, you can omit the AWS environment variables.

 ```
-docker run -v "./specs:/specs" efoncubierta/cloudspec run -p specs/my.csplan
+docker run -v "/my_module:/my_module" efoncubierta/cloudspec run -p my_module
 ```

 You should get an output report like the following.

 <p align="center"><img style="max-width: 100%" src="/images/demo.gif?raw=true"/></p>

 Voilà!
-You just run your first CloudSpec plan.
+You just run your first CloudSpec validation.
 Congratulations!